MayaQuest: The Mystery Trail: Reception

 According to surveys carried by Classroom Connect Inc. to over 165 educators around the US, MayaQuest was highly praised for its rich features, high curriculum value and the Spanish content for bilingual teaching.
-Electronic Entertainent compared it to Exploring the Lost Maya, noting that they do not focus on the collapse of the Mayan civilization, instead exploring the intriguing life and culture of the civilizations through the ruins they left behind.
+Electronic Entertainment compared it to Exploring the Lost Maya, noting that they do not focus on the collapse of the Mayan civilization, instead exploring the intriguing life and culture of the civilizations through the ruins they left behind.
 The Computer Museum deemed it an "authentic...intriguing simulation".
 Macs for Teachers deemed it "probably the hottest new software title in the world".
 The game has been recommended for children with special needs.
 School Library Journal identified a weakness of having to have an intimate knowledge of the user manual before being able to competently understand the game mechanics.

 Other quests were also carried out, including AustraliaQuest, IslandQuest, AfricaQuest, AsiaQuest, AmericaQuest, GalapagosQuest, and, GreeceQuest.

 The paper Making Connections: Building Family Literacy through Technology conducted research that found parents who experience MayaQuest recommended that their kids instead play a game based on the Aztec civilization due to the perception that they contributed more to contemporary culture.

 Sourcewell Technology (Formerly known as TIES) incorporated the MayaQuest material into Minnesota school websites.